mizchi/tsx-source-jump/README.md

 - Press `Shift` and move cursor to element you want to open
 - Click element path

-### with charkra-ui / react-native-elements ...
+### with primitive dom wrapper like charkra-ui / react-native-elements ...

 `tsx-source-jump` adds `data-source-path="..."` for `target` options.

-Targeted elements should pass `data-source-*` to raw elements.

 ```ts
 // vite.config.ts